-Students will review basic WWII concepts in the first part of the activity and then will have three options for exploring the context of the Battle of Hong Kong.
-Students can find the answers for this activity in both Je me souviens’ traveling exhibition and in the virtual exhibition available here.
+Using the student guide, students will review basic concepts related to the Second World War in the first part of the activity.
+In the second part, they will then have three options for exploring the context of the Battle of Hong Kong: a map to fill, a chronology to explore and a series of short questions to answer.
+Students can find the answers for this activity in our travelling or virtual exhibit Impossible Odds: the Battle of Hong Kong.

 The goal of these activities is to allow secondary cycle two students to have a greater understanding of World War II and Canada’s role in the Battle of Hong Kong.
 Students will also learn to appreciate the contributions of Canadian Armed Forces personnel from Quebec.